Sezzary/SilentMath/README.md

 ### TODOs

+- Stability.
-- Switch to GCC as the compiler.
-Works on Linux, Windows build has problems and relies on MSVC for now.
-Need MinGW?
+- Switch to GCC as the compiler on Windows with MinGW.
 - Forward renderer.
-Basic system abstraction is done, now it needs expansion.
 - Sound system.
 Need to write a `KDC`+`VAB` -> `XM` converter?
 - Parsers for all proprietary game file types.
 - Lua scripting.
+- Decompiled code migration.

 ## Building (Windows/macOS/Linux)